OperationAIR/electronics/firmware/README.md

 A binary protocol is used where each command is a unique 4 byte sequence followed by an optional payload.

 Binary responses from the microcontroller for the specific command are also prefixed with the same 4 bytes.
-ASCII responses, for logging or debug puposes are prefixed with `0x23232323` ('####').
+ASCII responses, for logging or debug puposes are prefixed with `0x23232323` ('####') and end in a newline `\n` character.

 ### Command Overview